ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 “To have been given the opportunity to grow up at Yúnshēn Bùzhīchù was a blessing,” thought Wèi WúXiàn.
 Deep down, he appreciated GūsūLán’s kindness towards the little baby.

 When he started to live at Lotus Piers, Wèi WúXiàn grew up among many young brothers and a big sister.
-So, being an orphan did not affected his childhood at all.
+So, being an orphan did not affect his childhood at all.

 He was sure that the baby would grow up happily among GūsūLán disciples.
 There was no need to worry about it.